 Mountain Valley representatives have continued to blame incidents such as these on “unprecedented rainfall.”
 However, an analysis of the company’s filings with FERC indicate otherwise.

-Jason Hileman, an environmental hydrologist with the Stockholm Resilience Centre, a nonprofit independent research institute, pored through a database of “variance requests” put together by Protect Our Water, Heritage, Rights, an umbrella organization for local groups opposed to Mountain Valley.
+Jacob Hileman, an environmental hydrologist with the Stockholm Resilience Centre, a nonprofit independent research institute, pored through a database of “variance requests” put together by Protect Our Water, Heritage, Rights, an umbrella organization for local groups opposed to Mountain Valley.
 Pipeline companies are required to file a variance request whenever they attempt anything not in the original work plan.
 Mountain Valley had filed 125 variance requests with FERC as of late July.